 The Useful Wild Plants (UWP) Project sets a standard for studying plant uses throughout the world.
 The multi-volume work titled The Useful Wild Plants of Texas, the Southeastern and Southwestern United States, the Southern Plains, and Northern Mexico is the definitive economic botany study for the southern half of the United States and northern Mexico.
 More than two decades of intensive interdisciplinary research have gone into the project.
 Nothing comparable has been done elsewhere.
 Researchers say similar work should be done in other regions throughout the world.

 Our first goal is to complete and publish a comprehensive multi-volume encyclopedia that describes over 4,000 Texas plants, discusses in detail their past, present, and future value, and provides color photographs and distribution maps for each species.
-Due the the tireless efforts of many professionals and lay volunteers Volumes 1, 2, and 3 are available now and Volume 4 is nearing completion.
+Due the the tireless efforts of many professionals and lay volunteers Volumes 1, 2, 3, and 4 are available now and Volume 5 is underway.
 Plans for future information output call for an interactive database available by subscription, digital products, and on-site land use consultation.

 What Are Useful Wild Plants?